Undergraduate Course: Natural Resource Management (ECSC09002)

-The resource management report proposal must be submitted via Learn before noon on September 26th 2016 and submission of the final report must be before noon on 31st October 2016.
+The resource management report proposal must be submitted via Learn in week 2 and submission of the final report is in week 6.

-The case visit is scheduled for 13th October with submission of the final group report by noon 14th November.
-A case seminar will follow on 24th November at which student groups will present their findings and recommendations.
+The case visit is scheduled for week 5, with submission of the final group report in week 8.
+A case seminar will follow in week 9 at which student groups will present their findings and recommendations.

-For the case management report, a seminar will be held with commercial managers who will respond to the analysis and interpretation of the business propositions made by the various student groups.
+For the case management report, a group presentation before the report hand in will provide an opportunity for feedback from all members of the class.
 Electronic submissions will also attract extensive comments which can be accessed online.

-Finally, student exam scripts (duly annotated) will be available for inspection and discussion with the course organiser in an organised feedback session during the early parts of semester 2.
+Finally, student exam scripts (duly annotated) will be available for inspection and discussion with the course organiser in an organised feedback session early in September of the following academic year.

 ||Hours & Minutes